 Real Science 4 Kids, a secular homeschool chemistry resource recommended by Mothering Magazine, offers junior high students a fundamental overview of chemistry.
 The course, meant to be covered in one semester, contains 10 chapters, a lab book for solving real-life science problems, and a teacher’s manual with a suggested list of materials.

 When choosing a chemistry curriculum, select one that suits your family’s belief system, style of learning, and time scheduling to ensure that both you and you children receive maximum benefits.

 If you choose not to purchase a chemistry curriculum and create lesson plans on your own, consider perusing table of contents of chemistry textbooks as a general guideline for your yearly lesson plans.
 You can find many of these syllabuses by doing a simple online search.
 Most public libraries generally carry chemistry experiment books for elementary, middle and high school students, which you can modify to suit your family’s needs.

 When creating an eclectic chemistry curriculum, take advantage of any available free resources.
 Try checking with your local school board to learn about the possibility of using the public school lab during before- or after-school hours.
-Many reputable online sources, such as NCHS and Learners TV offer amazing free resources.
-For example, NCHS provides free downloadable documents and overhead projection ideas for all the major chemistry topics.
+Many reputable online sources, such as Learners TV offer amazing free resources.
 Learners TV offers free chemistry video lectures that you and your children may find helpful.